Skip to main content

 Post a link to your publication URL on Bluesky and watch the embed render.
 If the card doesn’t appear:

-site.standard.publicationrecord actually exists on your account’s PDS.
-You can browse your records with pdsls.dev. - Confirm its
+• Confirm a site.standard.publication record actually exists on your account’s PDS.
+You can browse your records with pdsls.dev.

 That’s the entire mechanism.
 The well-known files have their own value, but they’re not on the critical path for the Bluesky card.
 The publication record is.